StuMinch/RemoveLyncCerts/README.md

 1. Copy the rlc.ps1 script to your server and run it manually.

-2. Clone the RemoveLyncCerts repo to the C:\ drive of your Edge server (or to your local desktop and copy the files manually to the Lync Edge server).
+Or:

+2. Clone the RemoveLyncCerts repo.

-3. Open Task Scheduler and select "Create Basic Task..."
+- Open Task Scheduler and select "Create Basic Task..."

-4. Configure the frequency per your requirements.
+- Configure the frequency per your requirements.

+- Be sure to check the box "Run with highest privileges" during setup.

-5. Select "Start a program" and point it to the "RemoveLyncCerts" shortcut file.
+- Select "Start a program" and point it to the "rc.ps1" script.
+Make sure Powershell is set as the default application to run .ps1 files.
+If it is set to notepad.exe, then Task Scheduler will launch notepad.exe instead of the actual script.

 For more information on this issue visit: https://social.technet.microsoft.com/Forums/lync/en-US/89d2edef-b6ca-4594-9901-1fbbfed65ab4/the-server-certificate-store-for-holding-partner-certificates-is-full?forum=ocsedge